 EFL lifers enjoy long term employment stability like regular teachers enjoy their new Ferraris.
 It just doesn’t really happen.
 ‘Flexibility’ is paramount (this was stressed repeatedly during my last job interview – any abilities I may have to actually teach English didn’t seem terribly important) and industry hot spots sporadically lurch from country to country; continent to continent.

-A few days ago I bumped into a friend from work at the smoking Lounge at Abu Dhabi airport.
-It was slightly weird only in the sense that there was nothing weird or unusual about it.
+A few days ago I bumped into an old friend and colleague at the airport in Abu Dhabi.
+It was weird only in the sense that there was nothing weird or unusual about it.
 This sort of thing happens all the time, because the EFL industry is a weird little industry, comprised of weird, somewhat disfunctional people who tend to travel a lot and randomly bump into each other while bouncing, seemingly aimlessly around the planet.